rickr04/Phys231Projects/FPGA/README.md

 ```
 E:\fpga\Fipsy-FPGA-edu-master\Examples
 ```
-Find and enter the "4.SendaCharacter" example and open the "project_files" folder. </br>
+Find and enter the "4.SendaString" example and open the "project_files" folder. </br>
 You should then be able to open the "FipsyBaseline.ldf" file and you should see all the project files load up in Lattice

+Navigate to the "send_string.v" file.
+This is your top level file and is where all your pin definitions are.

+Navigate to the "txstr.v" file.
+This is the file where the string you want to send is defined.
+Change the BAUDRATE to ``` `B9600``` from the 115200 it was at.